Fan-He/EtherVerifierSystem/README.md

 ```

-For any issues or questions, please open an issue in the GitHub repository.
+For any issues or questions, please open an issue in the GitHub repository or contact hxf2023@ece.ubc.ca.